mukeshmay/sentiment_analysis/README.md

 # sentiment_analysis

 imdb_reviews.py is the code which includes
--n_gram
+-n_gram,
--min_df
+-min_df,
--tdidf
+-tdidf,
-whitelist is been added to remove unnecessary words which are not there in the stopwords..
+Whitelist is been added to remove unnecessary words which are not there in the stopwords..

 p1.py does not include all of this.